W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 4.md

 Make sure that the placeholder labels show up when selecting 1 or 2, and make sure the program quits when choosing 3.
 Continue after testing.

+## Commit!

+On your project GitHub repository, upload your current version of the source file!
+(Check the [GitHub Instructions](https://github.com/Rachels-Courses/CS200-Concepts-of-Progamming-Algorithms/blob/master/Assignments/Extra/Intro%20to%20Source%20Control.md) document for help!)

 ## 3. Setting mission parameters

 ![Setup screenshot](images/cl4-setup.png)